DefectDojo/django-DefectDojo/docs/content/en/integrations/import.md

 `codeql database analyze db python-security-and-quality.qls --sarif-add-snippets --format=sarif-latest --output=security-extended.sarif`

-The same can be achieved be achieved by running the CodeQL GitHub action with the `add-snippet` property set to true.
+The same can be achieved by running the CodeQL GitHub action with the `add-snippet` property set to true.

 ### Coverity API